The Shadowfax Bridge Club

 But the highest score possible (7600) can only be made by the Defenders, by taking 13 tricks against a vulnerable Declarer who bid a 7-level contract, was doubled and redoubled!

 Think it could never happen?
-In his award-winning book Points Schmoints!, bridge expert Marty Bergen admits to coming very close, going down 12 as declarer in 6NTXX for 7000!
+In his award-winning book Points Schmoints!, bridge expert Marty Bergen tells about a partnership misunderstanding that led to him going down 12 in a 6NTXX contract for -7000!